sleepymwangi/alx-system_engineering-devops/0x00-shell_basics/README.md

-change working directory to home
+Display current directory contents in a long format